system76/docs/_articles/desktop-environment.md

 layout: article
 title: Change the Desktop Environment
 description: >
-    Ubuntu comes with Unity installed by default.
+    Pop!_OS Comes with GNOME.
 Don't like it?
 Follow these instructions to install additional desktop environments.
 keywords:
   - desktop environment
   - MATE